Foods That Mimic Gluten

 - Corn – Contains a type of gluten protein called zein.
 Numerous studies have shown that people with gluten sensitivity have trouble healing combined with persistent disease as long as they continue to consume corn based products.

 - Rice – Contains a type of gluten protein called orzenin.
 Rice contains proteins that have been linked to FPIES (Food Protein Induced Enterocolitis) – AKA inflammation of the colon.
-Rice has also bee shown to be high in several heavy metals, also detrimental to health.
+Rice has also been shown to be high in several heavy metals, also detrimental to health.

 - Millet – Contains a type of gluten protein called panicin.